 An OHS Risk Assessment is a term that is used to describe the overall process or method where hazards and risks are identified, where they are analysed and evaluated, and where the appropriate action to control or eliminate them is determined.

 Assessments form part of an effective risk management system and the primary objective thereof is to assist the organisation in addressing any foreseeable health and safety risks.
 Risk management includes all practices as well as standards and procedures which must be reviewed regularly.

 All the existing management system effectiveness must be reviewed, determining whether any improvements are necessary.
 The progress of risk management must subsequently involve close monitoring to ensure that all hazards and risks are identified, managed, controlled, and monitored.

 An assessment document must be created to describe the possible risks which may threaten the health and/or the safety of employees.
 It is also used to help the employer understand the possible hazards and risks that pose a threat to employees and why they are considered hazards.

 Once the “Why” is understood, risks can easily be managed within the work environment.

-It is imperative to ensure that all risks, despite their size or severity, is included in the risk assessment.
-The risk assessment document must explain the method of assessment which is used to identify the hazards and indicate the identified steps dedicated to removing, reducing, or controlling the hazards.
+It is imperative to ensure that all risks, despite their size or severity, are included in the assessment.
+The assessment document must explain the method of assessment that is used to identify the hazards and indicate the identified steps dedicated to removing, reducing, or controlling the hazards.

 The detail through which the risk within the document is described will depend on the complexity of the operations as well as the severity of the hazard.